 The Corporation's total future abandonment and site reclamation costs are based on information published by the AER with respect to AER Licensee Liability Management Program in Alberta (in respect of the Corporation's Alberta assets) and standard engineering techniques and management's estimate of costs to remediate, reclaim and abandon wells and facilities having regard to Headwater's working interest and the estimated timing of the costs to be incurred in future periods.
 Headwater has developed a process to calculate these estimates, which considers applicable regulations, actual and anticipated costs, type of well or facility and geographic location.
-GLJ has determined that Headwater's estimates of its abandonment and reclamation costs are reasonable and have included these costs in the GLJ Report.
+McDaniel has determined that Headwater's estimates of its abandonment and reclamation costs are reasonable and have included these costs in the McDaniel Report.
 All costs associated with the process of restoring the Corporation's properties that have been disturbed by oil and gas activities to a standard imposed by applicable government or regulatory authorities have been deducted for the purposes of calculating the net present value of the future net revenue associated with the Corporation's reserves.

-Headwater estimates that the total cost to abandon and reclaim all existing wells (including inactive wells) and related facilities and infrastructure as of December 31, 2022, is approximately \$43 million on an undiscounted, uninflated basis.
-The abandonment and reclamation costs in New Brunswick include 32.0 net wells, the gas processing plant and transmission pipeline and in Alberta include 186.0 net wells (142.0 net oil and gas wells (producing and non-producing), 26.0 net injection wells and 18.0 net observation/water source/stratigraphic test wells), related multi-well battery infrastructure, the joint natural gas processing facility and the oil processing facility.
+Headwater estimates that the total cost to abandon and reclaim all existing wells (including inactive wells) and related facilities and infrastructure as of December 31, 2023, is approximately \$61 million on an undiscounted, uninflated basis.
+The abandonment and reclamation costs in New Brunswick include 32.0 net oil and gas wells (producing and non-producing), the gas processing plant and transmission pipeline and in Alberta include 268.0 net wells (218.0 net oil and gas wells (producing and non-producing), 45.0 net injection wells and 5.0 net observation/water source/stratigraphic test wells), related multi-well battery infrastructure, the joint natural gas processing facility and the oil processing facility.

-The GLJ Report included the full estimated undiscounted future abandonment and reclamation costs on all existing wells with reserves, inactive wells with no reserves assigned and related facilities and infrastructure plus all forecast estimates of abandonment and reclamation costs attributable to future development activity associated with the reserves.
+The McDaniel Report included the full estimated undiscounted future abandonment and reclamation costs on all existing wells with reserves, inactive wells with no reserves assigned and related facilities and infrastructure plus all forecast estimates of abandonment and reclamation costs attributable to future development activity associated with the reserves.

-Of the undiscounted future abandonment and reclamation costs to be incurred over the life of Headwater's proved plus probable reserves, approximately \$76 million (undiscounted) and \$13 million (10% discounted) has been deducted in estimating the future net revenue in the GLJ Report, which represents the Corporation's total existing estimated abandonment and reclamation costs, plus all forecast estimates of abandonment and reclamation costs attributable to future development activity associated with the reserves.
+Of the undiscounted future abandonment and reclamation costs to be incurred over the life of Headwater's P+P Reserves, approximately \$125 million (undiscounted) and \$21 million (10% discounted) has been deducted in estimating the future net revenue in the McDaniel Report, which represents the Corporation's total existing estimated abandonment and reclamation costs, plus all forecast estimates of abandonment and reclamation costs attributable to future development activity associated with the reserves.

-Additional information related to the Corporation's estimated share of future environmental and reclamation obligations for the working interest properties (including all abandonment and reclamation costs associated with all existing wells, facilities and infrastructure) can be found in Headwater's audited financial statements for the year ended December 31, 2022 and the accompanying management's discussion and analysis, which have been filed on SEDAR and may be viewed under the Corporation's profile at www.sedar.com.
+Additional information related to the Corporation's estimated share of future environmental and reclamation obligations for the working interest properties (including all abandonment and reclamation costs associated with all existing wells, facilities and infrastructure) can be found in Headwater's audited financial statements for the year ended December 31, 2023 and the accompanying management's discussion and analysis, which have been filed on SEDAR+ and may be viewed under the Corporation's profile at www.sedarplus.ca.